Local Extension Centers

 8 FQHCs in the Central Valley and East Bay Area

-Community Clinics Health Network (CCHN) was established in 1993 to provide managed care contracting and support to San Diego community clinics and health centers.
-Today, CCHN strives to be the leading program development and implementation organization for government, public and private organizations that fund programs and research in the health promotion and primary care industry, as well as healthcare practitioners and researchers.
-CCHN is a non-profit subsidiary of the Council of Community Clinics, a private, nonprofit association composed of 16 community clinic and health center organizations operating more than 100 sites throughout San Diego, Imperial, and Riverside counties.
-CCC’s mission is to be the thought leader and innovative influencer of change in the primary care marketplace, informing and inspiring its members and partners to enrich the patient experience and improve the human condition.
+Health Quality Partners ((HQP), Formally CCHN) was established in 1993 to provide managed care contracting and support to San Diego community clinics and health centers.
+Today, HQP strives to be the leading program development and implementation organization for government, public and private organizations that fund programs and research in the health promotion and primary care industry, as well as healthcare practitioners and researchers.
+HQP is a non-profit subsidiary of the Council of Community Clinics, a private, nonprofit association composed of 16 community clinic and health center organizations operating more than 100 sites throughout San Diego, Imperial, and Riverside counties.
+HQP’s mission is to be the thought leader and innovative influencer of change in the primary care marketplace, informing and inspiring its members and partners to enrich the patient experience and improve the human condition.

 Community Health Center Network